Computer Resources

 ♦ For walk-in support discussions, please initiate requests by sending an email

 The Department of Electrical and Computer Engineering supports and abides by the UC Davis Acceptable Use Policy for Computing, as well as locally developed policies regarding resource usage.
-As a user of campus and ECE computing resources, you are responsible for reading and understanding the Acceptable Use Policy, as well as the Electronic Communications Policy:
+As a user of campus and ECE computing resources, you are responsible for reading and understanding the Electronic Communications Policy including Exhibit A, Acceptable Use Policy.

-This policy will be enforced by the ECE Computing Support staff.
-Questions may be electronically mailed to ece-support@ucdavis.edu.
-If your account is being used inappropriately, we will issue a warning about your use of the system or stop your job.
-ECE Computer Support representatives and Computer Support Assistants have the authority to require individuals to leave computer rooms and/or report persons for violating any of the above policies.
+Campus, college, and department policies will be enforced by staff.
+Questions may be sent to coeithelp@ucdavis.edu.
+If an account is being used inappropriately, a warning will be issued about the use of the system or staff may stop the job.
+Staff have the authority to require individuals to leave computer rooms and/or report persons for violating any policies.
 Campus Police will be called in the event of refusal to comply.
 Disciplinary measures include loss of computer privileges, including disabling one’s computer account, and/or referral to Student Judicial Affairs for further disciplinary action.
-Reinstatement of an account will be granted after student meets with ECE Computer Support and agrees to comply with the Acceptable Use Policy.
-Be aware that system administrators may access user files as required to protect the integrity of computer systems.
-For further information, look at the Rights and Responsibilities section of the Davis Acceptable Use Policy for Computing.
+Reinstatement of an account will be granted after the individual meets with staff and agrees to comply with policy.
+Be aware that staff may access user files as required to protect the integrity of computer systems.
+For further information, look at the Rights and Responsibilities section of the Davis Acceptable Use Policy.

 • General Usage Rules

-• ♦ Scheduled classes have priority over all other users.
+• ♦ Scheduled classes have priority over all others.

 ♦ No food, drinks or smoking allowed in the computer rooms.